 Summit Snowmaking Stage 4: Snowmaking Works

 Natural snowfalls are a fickle beast and the weather patterns don't regularly comply with our wish for a nice 30cm overnight and blue sky during the day.
-So back in 98 Hotham created its snow making Master Plan to create consistency of snow cover and open terrain quicker.
+So back in 98 Mt Hotham Skiing Company created its snow making Master Plan to create consistency of snow cover and open terrain quicker.
 The plan would expand the snow making installed in the high traffic area of Slalom Gully in 1996, which was constructed in partnership with the Resort Management Board.
 On Summit this summer we are in the final stage of the master plan with the works underway on the Summit and sitting on the shoulders of 19 years of infrastructure projects before it.

 19 years?
 Back then phones weren't smart, Playstation was a baby and Facebook was still 10 years away.

 Why the time?
 Digging holes even in tough ground doesn't take that long.
 The simple answer, which really covers a complex set of reasons, is we are working in a beautiful and sensitive environment.